minghai/MikuMikuSequencer/README.md

 When you input lyrics, you can use "(" and ")" to put them on one note.
 For example, 「(こん)にちは」 uses 4 notes, not 5 notes.
-Especially, "ん" will not be given its own note so you will use this feature for it lots of the cases.
+Especially, "ん" usually not be given its own note so you will use this feature for it in lots of the cases.
 But even then, you can still succeeding notes on the same level in many cases.
 Choose better way for better expressions.

 # Reserve lyrics for future use
 Pocket Miku has 16 slots for lyrics.
 Each of them can have 64 Hiragana characters.
 So the max number of characters is 1024.
-But slot 0 is inmemory slot and it disappears soon, so this program avoid using slot 0.
+But slot 0 is in-memory slot and it disappears too soon, so this program avoid using slot 0.
 Because of this reason, the max is 960.

 960 is good enough for most of all songs, but exceptions such as NikoNiko suite are there.